NansPellicari/UE4-TimelineSystem/README.md

 This plugins allows to keep tracks of time for different timeline paradigm<sup>(1)</sup>, attached events<sup>(2)</sup> to them and managed serialization for Save and Load game.

 > 1. [Real life](#331---real-life) time, [Game life](#332---game-life) and [Level life](#333---level-life)
-> 2. simple `UObject` carrying data or simple functionnalities you design
+> 2. light `UObject` carrying data and/or simple functionnalities you design

 ![Nans Timeline System](./Docs/img/intro.png)

 > Note:
 > I've hesitated at first to use the word **"Timeline"** which is already used in the UE4 paradigm for animation (see [this](https://docs.unrealengine.com/en-US/Engine/Blueprints/UserGuide/Timelines/index.html)).
 > The thing is, it's the most accurate word for the feature this plugin provides,
 > so I still decided to use it but for BP I prefixed with **Nans** (= **NansTimeline**) everywhere to avoid confusion.

 |                                                                                                       <a href="https://www.buymeacoffee.com/NansUE4" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-green.png" alt="Buy Me A Coffee" height="51" width="217"></a>                                                                                                        |